factmaven/specify-image-dimensions/readme.txt

 <img src="http://link.to/some/img1.jpg" class="another-class" width="500" height="350" />
 `
 = Why is this important? =
 Specifying a `width` and `height` for all images allows for faster rendering by eliminating the need for unnecessary re-flows and repaints.
-This is particularly helpful with website speed tools such as <a href="https://gtmetrix.com">GTmetrix</a> and <a href="https://developers.google.com/speed/pagespeed/">Google's PageSpeed</a>.
+This is particularly helpful with website speed tools such as [GTmetrix](https://gtmetrix.com) and [Google's PageSpeed](https://developers.google.com/speed/pagespeed).

 > **More details from Google**
 >